Twisting BFSS & IKKT: Introduction

-In more detail, we find that the gauge-invariant observables of the minimal twist of the IKKT model in the $N \rightarrow \infty$ limit can be matched with minimally twisted type IIB supergravity via standard techniques of twisted holography.
-Similarly, we find a correspondence between the minimally twisted BFSS and the $\SU(4)$-twist of type IIA supergravity.
-In addition, we find that non-minimal twisting supercharges in both the BFSS and IKKT model lead to twisted theories with acyclic BV complexes, signaling that all interesting structure for these twists is encoded in the global structure of field space\footnote{This phenomenom is roughly similar to what happens in the Donaldson--Witten twist of the four-dimensional $\cN=2$ gauge multiplet.}.
-In the case of the BFSS model, non-trivial observables can be constructed via topological descent.
+In addition, we find that non-minimal twisting supercharges in both the BFSS and IKKT model lead to twisted theories with acyclic (i.e. perturbatively trivial) BV complexes, signaling that all interesting structure for these twists is encoded in the global structure of field space\footnote{This phenomenom is roughly similar to what happens in the Donaldson--Witten twist of the four-dimensional $\cN=2$ gauge multiplet.}.
+In the case of the BFSS model, non-trivial observables can still be constructed via topological descent.
 We match these twists with twists of type IIB and type IIA supergravity that have not been explored much in the literature so far.
-In terms of further deformations of BCOV theory, these correspond to linear superpotentials that render the theory trivial in perturbation theory.
+They can be understood from the spacetime point of view as deformations of BCOV theory, these by linear superpotentials, which indeed render the theory trivial in perturbation theory.